eaglerock1337/marks.dev/site/hlc.md

 The following public websites are running on Happy Little Cloud right now:

 - [marks.dev](https://marks.dev) - :cloud: Coming to you live from the Happy Little Cloud! :cloud:
+- [tomeclicker](https://tomeclicker.marks.dev) - :book: A web-based incremental game that grows on you :crossed_swords:
 - [hlc.marks.dev](https://hlc.marks.dev) - :framed_picture: Gotta spread the Bob Ross love with a single-serving website :paintbrush:

 There are plenty of internal services as well: